-Orthodoxia has completions in both PhD dissertations and DProf dissertations.
+Orthodoxia has completions in both PhD Thesis and DProf Thesis.
 Her completions include:

 Enhancing Post-Acquisition Organizational Performance: The Role of Leadership.
 (2009).
 Athina Vassiliki.
 Role: Part of the supervisory team.

-The Disclosure of Outsourcing Activities: The Case of Saudi Arabian Listed Companies F/T PhD Saleh Baqader.
+The Disclosure of Outsourcing Activities: The Case of Saudi Arabian Listed Companies F/T (2018).
+Saleh Baqader.
 Role: Director of Studies.
-(Completion Due 2017).

-An Investigation into the Application of the Balanced Scorecard in Saudi Arabia (July 2014 – present) F/T PhD Noha Alessa.
+An Investigation into the Application of the Balanced Scorecard in Saudi Arabia F/T (2018).
+Noha Alessa.
 Role: Director of Studies.
-(Completion Due 2017).